 - GoodData lets you model your data in its semantic layer, which simplifies dashboard creation.
 Then, you can embed those analytics experiences into external apps with a web component.

 All of these tools have their pros and cons.
 However, Embeddable is the only one from this list that gives you full flexibility and control over your analytics.
-Embeddable combines the customization of build from scratch with the simplicity of a SaaS tool.
-All wrapped up in an affordable, fixed-price quote.
+Embeddable combines the customization of build from scratch with the simplicity of a SaaS tool, backed by transparent, predictable pricing that scales with what you actually need.

 Discover a developer-friendly toolkit that’s purpose-built for creating remarkable customer-facing analytics in a fraction of the time.
 Learn more